vethra25mib10011-cpu/Digital-literary-Project-1/README.md

 ---

 ### Part B – Social Media Checklist
-I created a Social Media Do’s and Don’ts checklist to promote responsible and safe online behavior among students.
+- Created a Do’s and Don’ts checklist for responsible social media use
+- Focused on digital professionalism and safe online behavior
+- Included points on privacy, respectful communication, and content sharing
+- Highlighted the importance of maintaining a positive digital footprint

+🔗 **View Checklist:** [Add File Link]

 [View Checklist](task-4-email-etiquette/social-media-checklist.md)